DeepskyLog/laravel-astronomy-library/readme.md

 // Get delta t for the date of the AstronomyLibrary instance.
 $deltat = $astrolib->getDeltaT();

-// Get the dynamical time of the AstronomyLibrary insctance.
+// Get the dynamical time of the AstronomyLibrary instance.
 $dynamicalTime = $astrolib->getDynamicalTime();

+// Get the mean siderial time for AstronomyLibrary instance.
+$meanSiderialTime = $astrolib->getMeanSiderialTime();

+// Get the apparent siderial time for AstronomyLibrary instance.
+$meanSiderialTime = $astrolib->getApparentSiderialTime();

+// Get the nutation for the AstronomyLibrary instance.
+$nutation = $astrolib->getNutation();
 ```

 ### Static Time methods